mysql-otp/mysql-otp/README.md

 * [Test coverage](//mysql-otp.github.io/mysql-otp/eunit.html) (EUnit)
 * [Why another MySQL driver?](https://github.com/mysql-otp/mysql-otp/wiki#why-another-mysql-driver) in the wiki

 This is a work in progress.
-The API and the value representation may still change.
 Use a tagged version to make sure nothing breaks.

+Todo:

+* Ping regularily when inactive
+* Retry transactions when deadlocks are detected

 Synopsis
 --------